Henri Cleutin: The peace

-Cleutin remained in Scotland after the war with England was concluded in 1550.
-In May he travelled to the border to meet the brother of Mary of Guise, the Marquis de Mayenne, who had been a hostage for the peace in England.
-While waiting for the Marquis he visited Dunbar Castle, Fast Castle and Tantallon Castle.
-Cleutin wrote to Mary of Guise from Dunglass remarking that there was nothing there except what they brought themselves.
+The war with England was concluded in 1550.
+Cleutin was sent to England as a commissioner on border issues in April.
+In May, he travelled to the border to meet the brother of Mary of Guise, the Marquis de Mayenne, who had been a hostage for the peace negotiations in England.
+While waiting for the Marquis, he visited Dunbar Castle, Fast Castle, and Tantallon Castle.
+Cleutin wrote to Mary of Guise from Dunglass remarking that there was nothing there in the abandoned English fort except the things they had brought themselves.
 The countryside could hardly provide for their horses.
-Cleutin, not the Duke of Châtelherault, was left in charge of Scotland when Mary of Guise the Queen Dowager visited France in 1550.
+Cleutin, not the Duke of Châtelherault, was left in charge of Scotland when Mary of Guise, the Queen Dowager, visited France in 1550.
 He visited the Duke's Craignethan Castle in November 1550.
 He wrote to Mary of Guise asking her to ensure that no impediment was made for food to be shipped to Scotland from France in February 1551 on account of the needs of the town of Edinburgh and the French soldiers because of the pillages and burnings during the war.
-D'Oisel and Regent Arran travelled to Jedburgh with Camillo Marini, an Italian military engineer to plan new fortifications on the border.
+Cleutin and Regent Arran travelled to Jedburgh with Camillo Marini, an Italian military engineer to plan new fortifications on the border.

-At this height of the Auld Alliance between France and Scotland the Emperor's envoy to Edinburgh, Mathieu Strick, reported that d'Oisel wielded almost sovereign authority in matters of state and justice.
+At this height of the Auld Alliance between France and Scotland, the Emperor's envoy to Edinburgh, Mathieu Strick, reported that d'Oisel wielded almost sovereign authority in matters of state and justice.
 Unlike other French administrators employed by the Scottish court, such as Yves de Rubarye, contemporary sources point to his popularity amongst the Scottish nobility.
-Even an English observer, Sir Thomas Wharton observed of Guise and d'Oisel, 'all in Scotland obey and lyketh them.'
+Even an English observer, Sir Thomas Wharton observed of Guise and d'Oisel, "all in Scotland obey and lyketh them".
 Later Scottish Protestant chronicle writers George Buchanan and Robert Lyndsay of Pitscottie agree on his ability and singular good judgment.
 Buchanan describes him as, "hasty and passionate, otherwise a good man, skilled in the arts both of peace and war."
-James Maitland of Lauderdale, a writer of a later generation, mentions some imperfections of his nature, such as, his "sudden and vehement choler."
+James Maitland of Lauderdale, a writer of a later generation, mentions some imperfections of his nature, including his "sudden and vehement choler."
 Cleutin, Yves de Rubarye, and Bartholomew de Villemore, the Regent's financial controller were criticised for their lack of understanding of the Scots language, class distinctions, and regional jurisdictions.

 Cleutin later wrote of his own embassy to England in peacetime, meaning perhaps February 1552 when his mission concerned the Debatable Lands, when John Dudley, Duke of Northumberland had criticised his role as ambassador of Scotland to his Scottish colleagues;Don't you know to manage your own affairs without the help of French ambassadors?
 You're making a big mistake to by putting yourself under their care, and you won't be welcome with us.